STEP 1: WHAT GOES IN, AND WHAT TO KEEP IT IN

 >>> Dig, dump and fill <<<

-Most plants and shrubs feed in the top 30cm of soil, so that’s where we would like our trenching, to be the most benefit.
+Most plants and shrubs feed in the top 30-40cm of soil, so that’s where we would like our trenching – that is a bout a full spade depth, which is also the easiest to dig.
+At that depth, It is the most benefiticial to plants, and prevents the good stuff from turning anaerobic (being starved of oxygen), which makes it putrefy and stops the process being helpful.
 Dig a hole between plants, with a shovel, or trowel if in a pot.
 Retain the soil.

 Scraps from your bucket go in (not complicated at this basic level of trenching) and if it is summer time or ground is dry, give it a splash with the hose.
 Moisture is needed to break it all down.
 Backfill with the soil from the hole.
 Job done.